 Monterey County is one of the top five places in North America for bird watching due to its diverse number of resident and migratory birds.
 The Museum's Birds of Monterey County exhibition features 291 bird species and 409 life mounted birds.
 Highlights include a California condor, 117 Rollo Beck life-mounted birds.
 Also extinct species such as a Passenger Pigeon is on display, one of only about 30 on public display west of the Mississippi.

 Explore the miraculous and unique annual cycle of western monarch butterflies, which includes a winter migration to California’s Central Coast.
-Highlights of this exhibition include real specimens, amazing videos, vintage artifacts, a "cabinet of curiosities," and multiple hands-on opportunities--all wrapped in the most up-to-date scientific knowledge and artistic presentation.
+Highlights of this exhibition include real specimens, amazing videos, vintage artifacts, and multiple hands-on opportunities--all wrapped in the most up-to-date scientific knowledge and artistic presentation.
 Visit our monarch webpage to learn how to see the monarchs during winter.

 Our Mediterranean weather, ocean currents, and geological formations result in a great abundance and variety of local animals and plants.
 The Museum has been showcasing this biodiversity for over 130 years.